Invest in Your Future

 Is an application required for the Project Management Online program?

 The Project Management Online program does not require an application.
-However if you want to pursue the Certicate, you will need to submit a Program Declaration form and a $200 non-refundable program declaration fee by the time you have completed the Project Management Fundamentals course.
+However if you want to pursue the Certicate, you will need to submit a Program Declaration form by the time you have completed the Project Management Fundamentals course.

 Once signed in, your name will appear near the top right of your screen.